A labiaplasty was performed to reduce the length of the female genitalia.View Patient Details

 The credentials of your surgeon, anesthesiologist, and the surgery center are all important.
 I perform this procedure under IV sedation with a Board Certified Anesthesiologist.
 My Surgical Facility is AAAASF accredited and Medicare Certified.
 I do not recommend doing the procedure while you are awake.

-What is the post-op recovery like?
+What is Labiaplasty Post-Op recovery like?

 After Labiaplasty surgery there will be some discomfort and swelling.
 You can expect 80% of the swelling to subside by the end of the first week.
 The remaining swelling should be gone by 6 weeks.

-- one week off of work
+- First week: Off of work

-- epson salt soaks daily for one week
+- First week: Daily epson salt soaks

 In order to make sitting more comfortable, you will be given an inflatable donut cushion.
 Our office will also provide you with a sitz bath for therapeutic soaking in the immediate post operative period.
 You will have swelling in the first 3-4 days, and it will gradually disappear over the next couple of weeks.
 Most patients can resume sexual relations in 3 weeks.